-Nintendo’s newest console will switch up your gaming habits, and you’ll love it
+Nintendo's Switch changes how you play games, and may change how you see them

 Should you buy it?

 Yes.
 If you love Nintendo and want to keep playing new Nintendo games, or already own a modern game console, then the Switch should be your next game console.
-You’ll only want to pass on it if you don’t have any modern game console, or if you need a console that can handle home theater duties, as well.
+However, if this is your first modern console, or if you mostly like to play a lot of games online, you should pass.

+Updated on 8-1-2017: We’ve updated the review with additional information on post-launch issues, accessories, and software updates.